 The Mediterranean Steps is the most famous trail on the Rock, and for good reason.
 It is also the most brutal run you will find in Gibraltar.
 This is not a jog.
 This is a full-body, lung-burning, quad-destroying climb.

-Elevation gain: About 300 metres
+Elevation gain: Approximately 300 metres

 Difficulty: Hard.
 Very hard.